LLNL/Abmarl/docs/src/gridworld.rst

    health_state = HealthState(agents=agents, grid=grid)
    health_state.reset()

-`agent0` will be assigned a random health value between 0 and 1.
+`agent0` will be assigned a random `health` value between 0 and 1.

 Attacking
 `````````

-Health becomes more interesting when we let agents attack one another. :ref:`AttackingAgents <>`
+`Health` becomes more interesting when we let agents attack one another. :ref:`AttackingAgents <>`
 work in conjunction with the :ref:`AttackActor <>`.
 They have an `attack range`, which dictates
 the range of their attack; an `attack accuracy`, which dictates the chances of the
-attack being successful; and an `attack strength`, which dictates how much health
+attack being successful; and an `attack strength`, which dictates how much `health`
 is depleted from the attacked agent.
 An agent's choice to attack is a boolean--either
-attack or don't attack--and then the attack success is determined from the
+attack or don't attack--and then the AttackActor determines the successfulness
-state of the simulation and the attributes of the AttackingAgent.
+based on the state of the simulation and the attributes of the AttackingAgent.
 The AttackActor
-requires an attack mapping dictionary which determines which encodings can attack
+requires an `attack mapping` dictionary which determines which `encodings` can attack
-other encodings, similar to the overlapping parameter for the :ref:`Grid <>`.
+other `encodings`, similar to the `overlapping` parameter for the :ref:`Grid <gridworld_grid>`.
 Consider the
 following setup:

 .. code-block:: python